Keeping your brain sharp across the lifespan

 The Evidence

-Recent 2025 research published in The Lancet confirms that regular physical activity and high cardiorespiratory fitness mitigate cognitive impairment and reduce dementia risk.
-As Dr. Arthur Kramer, professor of psychology at Northeastern University and a leading researcher in exercise and brain health, has observed, "The evidence that exercise benefits the aging brain is now overwhelming, with effects on brain structure, function, and cognition."
-The neuroprotective effects work through improved cerebral blood flow, reduced inflammation, and enhanced neuroplasticity.
+A 2025 study published in The Lancet confirms that regular physical activity and high cardiorespiratory fitness mitigate cognitive impairment and reduce dementia risk.
+According to Dr. Arthur Kramer, a professor of psychology at Northeastern University and a leading researcher in exercise and brain health, "The evidence that exercise benefits the aging brain is now overwhelming, with effects on brain structure, function, and cognition."
+As noted by Kramer, the effects reach brain structure, function, and cognition together.

 The Mechanisms